 A SIC code is a five-digit Standard Industrial Classification code.
-They are used by government bodies such as Companies House and the Office for National Statistics to systematically identify and categorise the principal business activities of limited companies operating within the UK.
-Currently, there are more than 600 individual SIC codes.
-By gathering this information, it is possible to track the number of companies operating in different industries, identify emerging trends, and monitor the strength of various parts of the UK economy.
+There are more than 600 individual SIC codes in the UK.
+They are used by government bodies and agencies (such as Companies House and the Office for National Statistics) to systematically identify and categorise the principal business activities of companies operating in the UK.

-The Office for National Statistics describes SIC codes as follows:
+The Office for National Statistics (ONS) describes SIC codes as follows:

 “The UK standard industrial classification of economic activities, abbreviated as UK SIC, is a 5-digit classification providing the framework for collecting and presenting a large range of statistical data according to economic activity.”